ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 An agreement between two or more people or groups; a treaty or formal agreement between nations to deal with a problem or to resolve a dispute.

-> The girls made a part never to reveal what had happened on that terrifying night in the abandoned house.
+> The girls made a parc never to reveal what had happened on that terrifying night in the abandoned house.

 ### pace